-The Freakshow RDA is priced at around £20 which makes it a very attractive price for a authentic product.
+The Freakshow RDA is very attractively priced for a authentic product.

 The Freakshow is what I would call a above average RDA.
 It doesn’t particularly excel in any one area being neither good enough for a true flavour chaser or a cloud chasing fog machine.

 The flavour is decent but it doesn’t have that real “wow” factor and it does make quite a valiant attempt at a cloud chasing device when fitted with the chuff cap, which might make it ideal for some.
 It’s real advantages are that it is very well constructed and quite simple to use along with a very attractive price.